Vyral/tim-piercerecruiting/_posts/2022-07-07-hire-an-admin-assistant-to-grow-your-business.md

 If you’re in the same place, I encourage you to get these things out of your head and realize that you have to stop working for $15 to $20 an hour, so you can **focus on the most productive activities in your business**.
 For those who are already successful, you’re most probably long overdue to hire an administrative assistant.&nbsp;

-To help you identify what you should do and what you could potentially delegate out, [I included a document called Delegate and Elevate](__notset__){: target="_blank" rel="noopener"} in this blog.
+To help you identify what you should do and what you could potentially delegate out, I included a document called Delegate and Elevate in this blog.
 It’s an easy and quick exercise that will put things into perspective.&nbsp;

 In business, nobody does it by themselves.
 You have to bring somebody to help you move forward.
 If you want to schedule a chat with me to talk about how you can hire an administrative assistant, don’t hesitate to shoot me an email.
 I’ll be happy to help\!